-WINTER

-of winter storms bringing rain at lower elevations, and often snow over 5000 ft.
+WINTER in Southern California is defined by the arrival of winter storms bringing rain at lower elevations, and often snow over 5000 ft.
 Winter is a good time to care for your soil - in burned areas, erosion can be a problem.
 In fuel management zones, the retention of deep -rooted vegetation during spring fire hazard reduction projects should stabilize slopes.